Panorama Mountain Resort Case Study - What it's like working at Panorama

 What did you find most a) rewarding and b) fun about working at Panorama?

 a) Rewarding: The most rewarding part of working at Panorama was being a part of the Housekeeping team.
 I'm used to being in a customer facing role but this time I was behind the scenes.
 The job was physically demanding especially during the peak periods but our team really was amazing.
 It was great that the feedback from our manager was so positive - we were even smashing records from previous years!

 b) Fun: Staff events really made the season so fun.
 There were lots of staff appreciation events including a Christmas party, free breakfast morning, movies nights in the great hall and many more.
 For all those living in town, we set up a Facebook group so there was always something going on.
-My favorite has to be the end of season bonfire by the lake.
+My favourite has to be the end of season bonfire by the lake.
 A group of us all sat round by the fire, watching the sunset and toasting s’mores.
 A simple, cheap and fun night for all!